khaors/geocompr/main.md

 Finally, we are all set up for conducting the nested spatial CV.
 Specifying the `resample()` parameters follows the exact same procedure as presented when using a GLM with the only difference that we additionally tell it to give back the hyperparameter tuning results (`extract` parameter).
 After the processing, it is good practice to explicitly stop the parallelization which is exactly what `parallelStop()` is doing.
-Of course, after a long processing it is a good idea to save your results.
+Of course, after a long processing it is a good idea to save the results.

 ```r